The Complete Tax Guide For Small Businesses

 Estimated Taxes

-If you expect to owe the IRS at least $1,000 when you file your return, you will need to pay quarterly estimated taxes.
-As an employee, you don’t have to worry about this in most cases, as money is withheld from your earnings.
-However, if you are self-employed, an independent contractor, or a small business owner, these taxes are not withheld automatically.
+W-2 employees typically have the correct amount for taxes withheld from their earnings.
+However, these taxes are not automatically withheld, if you are self-employed, an independent contractor, or a small business owner.
 Therefore, as you earn money through your business, you will need to pay estimated taxes each quarter.
 Employees that do not have enough taxes withheld by their employers also must pay estimated taxes.

 Estimated taxes that are paid each quarter are applied to income tax and other taxes, including the self-employment tax.
 Estimated taxes are calculated on IRS Form 1040-ES.
 Your payment is also made when the form is submitted.
 Failure to make quarterly payments — or even paying them after the deadline — will result in penalties and interest.